 - Robust and Effective Water Laws and Policies

-For 30 years, River Network has worked with determination and purpose to become the foremost national organization connecting, empowering, and expanding the efforts of thousands of individuals, groups, and coalitions who work on river conservation and water equity across the U.S.
+For 30 years, River Network has worked with determination and purpose to become the foremost national organization connecting, empowering, and expanding the efforts of thousands of individuals, groups, and coalitions working to protect water across the U.S.

-When connected and aligned for shared action, 6,000 groups and countless businesses and individuals have enormous potential.
+When connected and aligned for shared action, 8,500+ local NGOs, agencies, tribal groups, and utilities have enormous potential.
 Read more about Key Issues and Core Strategies to empower action in the complete 2018-2022 Strategic Plan (download at right).